Allergy and intolerance: Guidance for businesses

 It highlights steps that should be followed to make sure good practice is used in the manufacture and production of food.
 It also offers practical advice to local authority food law enforcement officers (both food hygiene and food standards) and anyone wanting to learn more about food allergy, such as managers and staff in the manufacturing and catering industries.

 Thursday 17 March 2011

 Guidance on food allergen labelling for pre-packed foods to help manufacturers, retailers, caterers and enforcement authorities ensure consistent and transparent labelling.

 Saturday 10 March 2012

 Best practice guidance on managing food allergens with particular reference to avoiding cross-contamination and using appropriate advisory labelling (e.g. 'May contain' labelling).

 Monday 16 January 2012

-Around 1% of people in the UK are intolerant to gluten (often referred to as coeliac disease) and need to avoid foods containing gluten to prevent potentially serious health effects.
+Around 1% of people in the UK have coeliac disease (sometimes referred to as gluten intolerance).
+This is a lifelong autoimmune disease which is caused by the immune system reacting to gluten.
 This makes labelling claims about gluten in foods an important issue.